jeremychone/rust-devai/README.md

 # install
 cargo install devai

+# init (optional, will be executed on each run as well)
+devai init

 # Will fix all code comment in all matching file
-devai run proof-comments -f "./src/m*.rs"
+devai run proof-rust-comments -f "./src/m*.rs"

-# How: It will run the installed Command Agent file ".devai/defaults/proof-comments.md" on all source files matching "./src/m*.rs"
+# How: It will run the installed Command Agent file ".devai/defaults/proof-rust-comments.md" on all source files matching "./src/m*.rs"

 # IMPORTANT: Make sure everything is committed before usage.
 ```